term-world/activity-week-5/demographic-data-packets/packet-2-food/packet-2-instructions.md

 It's your job to review the data and put together a program that can *count the number of votes each food choice received*.

-The program is already outfitted with the capability to read in data from the `preferred-food-poll-results.txt` file.
+The program you'll be working on this time is already outfitted with the capability to read in data from the `preferred-food-poll-results.txt` file.
 It's set up so that the series of votes is stored in a list called `preferred_foods`, but you'll need to figure out how to actually *count* the votes.